Mastering the Art of Job Applications: Tips, Tricks and Expert Advice for Crafting the Perfect CV

 - Detail your transferable skills

-- Note any achievements
+- Be sure to highlight any achievements

 Education:

-- Include your degree or certifications and the institutions you went to
+- Make a list of your degrees or certificates and the schools you went to

 Skills: